carmenbianca/protokolo/README.md

 ### Compiling your change log

-You compile your change log with
+You compile your change log with `protokolo compile`.
-`protokolo compile --changelog CHANGELOG.md changelog.d`.
 This will take all change log entries from `changelog.d` and put them in your `CHANGELOG.md`.
-If we run it now, the following section is added after the `<!-- protokolo-section-tag -->` comment:
+If we run it now, the following section is added after the `<!-- protokolo-section-tag -->`
+comment:

 ```markdown
 ## ${version} - 2023-11-08